 • Maintain student confidentiality.

-• Help students better understand concepts and formulas (more thoroughly or in-depth).
+• Help students better understand basic concepts and formulas.

 • Provide tips on problem solving, studying, becoming a better student.

-• Do not ask tutors to check or do your homework or any other graded work.
+• Not to ask tutors to check or complete homework or any other graded work.
 Instead, students may ask whether they understand a concept, are completing all the steps to a problem, or if a tutor can help solve practice problems.

-• Tutors are expected to adhere to the FSU Academic Honor Code as outlined in the FSU Student Handbook (http://www.eng.fsu.edu/~peterson/fsuhc.html)
+• Adhere to the FSU Academic Honor Code as outlined in the FSU Student Handbook.